-Knapp's published essays address a wide range of additional interests, including Beethoven, Wagner, Brahms, Tchaikovsky, nationalism, musical allusion, music and identity, and film music.
-His current projects include a book that considers Haydn and American popular music in the context of German Idealism.
+Knapp's published essays address a wide range of additional interests, including Beethoven, Wagner, Brahms, Tchaikovsky, nationalism, musical allusion, music and identity, disability studies, and film music.
 He has originated courses on Mozart and on the American Musical, and has recently given seminars on nationalism, Mahler, Haydn, Mozart, absolute music, allusion, the American musical, and the nineteenth-century symphony.

 Both in his courses and in his publications, Knapp has led the way in providing internet-based supporting resources.
-Several years ago, with the support of the UCLA Library, he devised online scrolling analyses for his Beethoven course, and more recently developed a website to deliver streaming audio examples and video clips for his two books on the musical, Musicological Identities, and The Oxford Handbook.
+Several years ago, with the support of the UCLA Library, he devised online scrolling analyses for his Beethoven course, and led the way in combining internet resources with published books by developing websites to deliver streaming audio examples and video clips for his two books on the musical, Musicological Identities, and The Oxford Handbook.